Marion Mahony Griffin: Lack of credit

 Wright understated the contributions of others of the Prairie School, Mahony included.
-A clear understanding of Marion Mahony's contribution to the architecture of the Oak Park Studio comes from Wright's son, John Lloyd Wright, who says that William Drummond, Francis Barry Byrne, Walter Burley Griffin, Albert Chase McArthur, Marion Mahony, Isabel Roberts and George Willis were the draftsmen—the five men and two women who each made valuable contributions to Prairie-style architecture for which Wright became famous.
-During this time Mahony designed the Gerald Mahony Residence (1907) in Elkhart, Indiana for her brother and sister-in-law.
+A clear understanding of Marion Mahony's contribution to the architecture of the Oak Park Studio comes from Wright's son, John Lloyd Wright, who says that William Drummond, Francis Barry Byrne, Walter Burley Griffin, Albert Chase McArthur, Marion Mahony, Isabel Roberts, and George Willis were the draftsmen—the five men and two women who each made valuable contributions to Prairie-style architecture for which Wright became famous.
+Her watercolor renderings of buildings and landscapes became known as a staple of Wright's style, though she was never given credit by the famous architect.
+For example, Wright "desperately" tried to attribute the K. C. DeRhodes House to himself.
+He annotated the rendering writing "after FLLW and Hiroshige".
+Yet, Mahony's initials, "MLM", were included in very small print under the foliage of the rendering.